aeternity/Vanillae/docs/kek/README.md

     InnerKekInput : 1111101110 0100011010 1001111010 ...
 (1600 bits, result of xoring the two previous lines)
     ```

-3. Take the freshly xored sponge and pass it to `inner_keccak/1`
+3. Take the freshly xored sponge and kek it
 4. Repeat until you run out of `PaddedMessage` bits.